m5stack/m5-docs/docs/product_documents/units/unit_color_sensor.md

-# Unit NCIR
+# Unit COLOR

 ## DESCRIPTION

-This is a unit can measure body temperature or be applicated for movement detection which integrates MLX90641 (an infrared thermometer designed for non-contact temperature sensing).
+This is a unit can detecte the color of object surface which integrates TCS3472 (a color sensor).
 The unit comunicates with M5Core with I2C.

 ## FEATURES